Defense of Van (1915): Russian relief, May

-The aftermath
+Aftermath

 Throughout June and July, as Turkish and Russian forces battled to the north of the Van region, thousands of Armenians from Mush and other neighbouring provinces started flooding into the city of Van.
 There were as many as 250,000 Armenians crowded into the city.
 This included people who broke away from the deportation columns as they passed the vicinity of the province on their way to Mosul.
 Before the crisis, the city of Van had housed and fed no more than 50,000 people.

 On 5 June 1915, the northern shores of lake Van were devoid of Ottoman forces.
 The Russians, advancing on lines to the north of Lake Van, pushed further west toward the Turkish city of Mush.
 As part of this new drive, the Russian army redeployed forces from the province of Van around the north side of Lake Van to the town of Manzikert, intending a new offensive into Anatolia, toward Mush.
 The losses taken by the Ottoman 3rd Army during the preceding Enver winter offensive had created a salient in the Turkish southern flank of their Caucasus front, a salient that created an initial opportunity for Russian forces.
 However, this opportunity was short lived and six weeks later the Russian forces suffered reverses that would have severe consequences for the Armenian population in the city of Van.

-On 11 July, during a reorganisation of Turkish forces, Van province was assigned the responsibility of the Right Wing Group (Sağ Cenah Grubu) of the 3rd Army, along with the other southern provinces.
+On 11 July, during a reorganisation of Turkish forces, Van province was assigned the responsibility of the Right wing group (Sağ Cenah Grubu) of the 3rd Army, along with the other southern provinces.
 Mirliva Abdulkerim Pasha was assigned as commander and Enver Pasha ordered this formation to be an independent operational entity of the 3rd Army.
 Mirliva Abdulkerim Pasha managed to stop the Russian advance by 16 July.